lmas/opensimplex/README.md

 For the latest stable version, please refer to the [version tags](https://github.com/lmas/opensimplex/tags) for now.

-This version has been tested with **Python 3.7, 3.8, 3.9 on Linux, MacOS and Windows**.
+This version has been tested with **Python 3.8, 3.9, 3.10 on Linux, MacOS and Windows**.

-Updates for **v0.4**:
+Updates for **v0.4+**:

 - Adds a hard dependency on 'Numpy', for array optimizations aimed at heavier workloads.
-- Adds optional dependency on 'Numba', for further speed optimizations using caching.
+- Adds optional dependency on 'Numba', for further speed optimizations using caching (currently untested due to issues with llvmlite).
+- Adds typing support.
-- General refactor and cleanup of the library and tests.
+- General refactor and cleanup of the library, tests and docs.
 - **Breaking changes: API function names has been modified.**

 Usage